kirwaboit/rwakiPython/Bash/README.md

 `PS> script args`

 Note: sh.exe or another *nix shell must be associated with the .sh extension.
-## TODO
-- So there is a ways to print values on a new line e.g `echo "${PATH//:/$'\n'}"`
-- so apparently there is a way to add color to specific values in text, find out how  e.g view this command below `ip -stats -color -human addr`
-- from the above command what does the human addr mean? is it available to other commands as such?

 ## Shell
 - translates instructions for understanding by the kernel